SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 test suite locally.
 Have a look at the [example](/standards/certification/test-and-adapt-example).

-A description how SCS-compatible IaaS compliance can be achieved on environments that use different OpenStack implementations is written up in a blog article [Cost of making an OpenStack Cluster SCS compliant](https://scs.community/2024/05/13/cost-of-making-an-openstack-cluster-scs-compliant/).
+A description how *SCS-compatible IaaS* compliance can be achieved on environments that use different OpenStack implementations is written up in a blog article [Cost of making an OpenStack Cluster SCS compliant](https://scs.community/2024/05/13/cost-of-making-an-openstack-cluster-scs-compliant/).

 ## Declarations

-For the SCS-compatible IaaS v5 standard, the providers must -- if they implement availability zones at all (which is optional) -- guarantee certain levels of independence for these.
+For the SCS-compatible IaaS v5 standard, the providers must — if they implement availability zones at all (which is optional) — guarantee certain levels of independence for these.
 This can not be fully tested by an automated test.
 The process thus envisions that providers must create some documentation on the physical infrastructure and how it maps to availability zones and declare that this documentation reflects the truth.
 SCS will review the docs and judge whether they meet the